 Algorithms supported by third-party ISVs and partners of Intel, such as Vasco, Symantec, and McAfee, run in the chipset, performing the operations that link the computer to a validated site and help ensure strong authentication.1

-No system can provide absolute security under all conditions.
-Requires an Intel® Identity Protection Technology (Intel® IPT)–enabled system, including a 2nd or higher generation Intel® Core™ processor, an enabled chipset, firmware, software, and participating web site.
-Consult your system manufacturer.
+No computer system can provide absolute security.
+Requires an Intel® Identity Protection Technology-enabled system, including an enabled Intel® processor, enabled chipset, firmware, software, and Intel integrated graphics (in some cases) and participating website/service.
 Intel assumes no liability for lost or stolen data and/or systems or any resulting damages.
-For more information, visit http://ipt.intel.com.
+Consult your system manufacturer and/or software vendor for more information.